-Frankenstein - Watch Order: Universal Films
+Frankenstein Movies: Universal Films

 The Universal Frankenstein series forms the most coherent storyline in the franchise, with each film building on the events and characters of its predecessors.
 Bride of Frankenstein continues immediately from the 1931 film's ending, while Son of Frankenstein introduces Ygor, who becomes a crucial recurring character linking the later entries.